dustinpfister/blog_posts/_posts/threejs-vector3-normalize.md

 ### 1.1 - You might want to read up more on Vector3 in general

 There is checking out my main post on the [Vector3 class](/2018/04/15/threejs-vector3/) where I am going over the Vector3 class in general.
 Normalizing a Vector is a major part of becoming proficient with the Vector3 class, but there is a great deal more to it when it comes to the basics of Vector3, as well as other various methods of the class.
+The think to keep in mind here is that the normalize method will just set the length of a vector to one, but that is it.
+What if I want to set direction of a Vector by a set of given angles in terms of radians or degrees for example?
+I will be going over some additional methods other than just the normalize method here, but there is a great deal more to be aware of that can be used with the normalize method, and I will not be getting to all of it here.

 ### 1.2 - Version Numbers matter